ArneMinem/Interval/README.md

 # SLAM

 In school, we had a fascinating course called "Interval Analysis" that delved into the world of SLAM (Simultaneous Localization and Mapping).
-If you're interested, you can find the course's website [here](https://simon-rohou.fr/temp/codac/) and my GitHub repository for the course [here](???).
+If you're interested, you can find the course's website [here](https://simon-rohou.fr/temp/codac/).

 ## What is SLAM?